Montessori Art Routines & Expectations– Part 1

 With that agreement, then you can move into the smock demonstration.

 I explain how messes accrue from spills, hands and splatters.
 I further explain how the space is designed to manage that type of mess.
 The first thing I do is introduce the artist’s smock (apron).
 I explain how artists wear a smock when working on art projects.
-I explain the function of a smock is to keep their clothes and hands clean.
+Then I explain the function of a smock is to keep their clothes and hands clean.
 I explain when their hands become spoiled, they will use their smock to wipe them, kind of like a big napkin.
 I explain that artists do not go back and forth cleaning their hands while working.
 This helps to keep mediums from spreading around.
 They stay in their work space and use their smock to manage that type of mess.

 I don’t have rags or napkins nearby to wipe with.
 This eliminates paint, glue or pigmented mediums from smearing around the space.
 Cleaning hands happens after everything is put away, and they are ready to transition out of art.
 Then I show them what this action looks like by wiping my hands on my smock.
 I also show them where to find their smock, how to put it on, and where to return it.